AmaniEzz/SOLID-principles-Python/README.md

 Robert C. Martin introduced these 5 principles in his 2000 paper "Design Principles and Design Patterns".

 ## 1. Single Responsibility
 - Make things (subsystem, classes, modules, functions, etc.) responsible for fulfilling single functionality.
-In other words, it should have only a single reason to change
+In other words, it should have only a single reason to change.
 - Only one potential change (database logic, logging logic, and so on.) in the software’s specification should be able to affect the specification of the class.

 #### Why useful?